ElazarK/content-docs/scripts/ADGetComputerGroups.md

 `Deprecated`

-Use Active Directory to retrieve the groups in which the specified computer is a member.
+Retrieves the groups in which the specified computer is a member.
 The member computer can be specified by name or by DN.

 ## Script Data
 ---